Jobs and Opportunities at EdTech Hub

 EdTech Hub is delivered through a consortium of R4D and five core sub-contractors as well as range of country and activity specific local and international sub-contractors.
 From a management perspective, it is a complex programme funded by multiple donors including various departments within the FCDO, the Bill and Melinda Gates Foundation, the World Bank and UNICEF.

-EdTech Hub seeks applicants with experience developing, implementing and / or evaluating education policies and programmes in Kenya.
-Applicants based in country and who have deep knowledge of the national education and political landscapes are preferred.
+EdTech Hub seeks applicants with experience developing, implementing and / or evaluating education policies and programmes in Lesotho.
+Applicants based in Lesotho who have deep knowledge of the national education and political landscapes are preferred.

 EdTech Hub seeks to ensure equal opportunities and an inclusive working environment for all team members.
 Applications are encouraged from all qualified candidates without distinction on grounds of race, sex, age, religion, disability, sexual orientation or gender identity.
 We embrace diversity and difference.